 So, all things considered, I had a good solid list of reasons to be feeling a bit under the weather at that time.

-I hate the word depression
+I dislike the phrase clinical depression intensely.

 “Are you okay?”